 Assume the pond (the universe) was calm before the rippling of the universe - before the big bang.
 The pond was homogeneous.
 We would perceive it as uniform, just like empty space with no matter.
 If this were the case, and there were no ripples to represent matter and energy, would a person, being a part of the calm pond, be able to identify anything as real at all?
 Would there actually be a reality to exist?
 Ultimately does reality only exist because we perceive it to exist?
 When we disconnect from all our assumptions about what we consider to be real is any idea that you might conceive any less real than a glass that might sit in front of you?
 This is just something to ponder and not a question that I have an answer for.
 It is just an example of how we might open our minds to the ambiguous nature of reality and also ponder the tenuous nature of the assumptions and beliefs that we make about this thing we call reality.

 I have used the ripples in a pond as an analogy to the "big bang" theory, which is one of many theories for the creation of the universe.
 One may ask the question "If the universe and ourselves unfolded from these ripples then how is it the ripples (the big bang) came to be?"
 I cannot answer this question and you may already have your own answers.
 There is a comfort in knowing that anything may be possible.
 Maybe there are uncertainties that we can never know for sure.
-It could be that the ripples were caused by something outside of our universe as we know it, possibly something we could never measure with our science or perceive in our physical universe.
-Of course these questions only require answers because we assume the ripples actually exist which, given the tenuous nature of reality, may be something to consider in itself.
+It could be that the ripples were caused by something outside of our universe, as we know it, possibly something we could never measure with our science or perceive in our physical universe.
+Of course these questions only require answers because we assume the ripples actually exist.
+Given the tenuous nature of reality that may be something to consider in itself.

 For a moment "open your mind" and try to let go of all that you may consider real.
 Imagine that when you hold a glass, though it may feel hot or cold, ultimately they are one and the same, just different levels of energy.
 For a moment let go of your instincts and imagine that a tree and a flower are one and the same, just different levels of energy.
 Could it be that we create our own reality by identifying one thing from another?
 For a moment let go of the idea that it is "me" and the universe.
 Allow yourself to be a part of all that is.
 Is it possible that even the ripples that we may be a part of exist only because we perceive them to be a part of our reality?
 This entire argument is like the age-old question, "Which came first, the chicken or the egg"?
 Which came first, the universe or our ability to perceive the universe?
 Maybe the answer to the question is that we create the question.
 Maybe the answer lies in accepting our existence and appreciating the world that we have - living the moment.
 Maybe if we take a big breath, let go of the idea of "me" and the world, our ego, then we can find comfort in the awareness that we are a part of all that is.
 Do we really need to imagine that there is more?

-Whatever truth one may come to live by I hope that we all place Life and Earth above all so that we might be able to enjoy all that it is and also continue to exist so that we might find the answers we seek.
+Whatever truth one may come to live by I hope that we all place Life and Earth above all.
+If we do this then we can continue to enjoy all that it is, and also find the answers that we may seek.

 The preceding discussion offered one way to interpret reality.
 Regardless of how we interpret it, what are we as human beings within reality?

-How do we and other creatures differ from the bean?
+How do other creatures and we differ from the bean?
 We too need nutrients, sun, and water to survive, and like the bean we have our life cycles and produce our offspring that might survive us and further our species.
 Unlike the bean though, animals have a nervous system thereby enabling them to sense pleasure and pain.

 Our nervous system allows each of us a sense of consciousness, an awareness of "us" and the world that surrounds us, hence each of us becomes the center of the universe.
 Our senses such as our sight, our smell, and our hearing allow us to receive the world that surrounds us giving us the perception of the existence of "me" and the world around me.
 Each of us is the center around which all the planets, stars, energy, matter, and all that we can perceive go around.